 During this panel we will discuss several concepts of how the electric power industry might leverage blockchain and smart contracts to support energy-based regulatory and or market-based exchanges.
 Blockchain technologies are in the right direction for what the industry will need in order to enable a more distributed and resilient energy future with greater participation and value-add services at the edge in ways that can enable greater customer-system and -societal net benefits through a more open and transparent grid system.
 This panel will discuss how distributed ledgers and smart contracts combined with modern IoT protocols/ technologies, software defined power electronics, distributed and edge analytics are all on the pathway of innovation towards enabling our next generation intelligent grids and distributed energy ecosystems.

 3:15pm - 4:15pm

 Successfully managing the operational and business challenges presented by increasing amounts of distributed energy resources will require analysis, decision making and action to take place more quickly and at the edge of the network.
-With the computing power of a smart phone embedded in every meter, a new generation of smart metering technology is redefining what’s possible for both grid operations and customer service.
+With the computing power of a smart phone embedded in every meter, a new generation of smart metering networks and technology are redefining what’s possible for both grid operations and customer service.

 Distributed Energy Resources are changing the face of utilities around the world.
 Telecommunication infrastructure will be tasked with more integration and challenges in the future.
 This session will take a look towards the future of communications for DERs.